cozy-elixir/proposals/ship-utilities-for-building-platform-sdks.md

 # Ship utilities for building platform SDKs

+> This is an evolution of [my previous proposal](./tesla-compatible-libraries.md).

-After writing multiple platform SDKs for myself and my employers, I found that:
+After writing multiple platform SDKs for myself and my employers, I found two main problems:

 1. including an HTTP client in the SDKs is very inflexible.
 2. trying to implement all the APIs provided by a platform is very uneconomical.